Batmanian/KeithDunstan/src/posts/walkabout-magazine/rough-riding-for-five-minutes-a-year.md

 ---
 title: Rough Riding for Five Minutes a Year
 date: 1962-02-01
-summary: First published in Walkabout Magazine, February 1962.
+summary: First published in Walkabout Magazine, September 1962.
 categories:
 - Walkabout Magazine
 tags:
   - Rodeo
   - Myrtletord
   - Rockhampton
   - The Rough Riders' Association
+  - Bulldogging
 ---

 A young rough-rider leaned against the dogging chute at Myrtletord and made a rare admission: Never a week goes by when some pari of me isn't sore.
 Then why do you do it?
 I don't know.
 I guess I just like to ride, What keeps you going?
 Just beer and instinct.
 The taciturn conversation left a great deal unexplained.
 Why do healthy young men take to professional rodeo riding?
 There are more than thirty of them on the Australia-wide cir- cuit.
 They move from town to town like a travelling circus or professional violin players If they are good they make £1000 a year.
 If they are very good, and can keep their crutches in the hall cupboatd, they make £1500.
 So, obviously they are not in it for money.
 Then why do they do it?
 They are not buffoons.
 The intelligence of the average rodeo rider is well above average.